andrewpey/vtland/_posts/2020-04-01-anticheat.md

     - "/anticheat"
 ---

+**UPDATE**: This post was our April Fool's Day joke!
+We hope you enjoyed the fun.

 {% include img.html src="/assets/posts/anticheat.png" %}

 Due to constantly increasing use of cheats in the game (<kbd>Ctrl+Alt+C</kbd>) we've decided to take action and stop players from gaining an unfair advantage.